 # Hello there welcome!
 You've registered your email: [email protected]

-value will be used in its place.
-As you may have guessed, for this structure to work, optional arguments (the ones with defaults) must come after all required arguments.
+If the second parameter is omitted, the default "there" value will be used in its place.
+As you may have guessed, for this structure to work, optional parameters (the ones with defaults) must come after all required parameters.